A Survey on Class-Agnostic Counting: Advancements from Reference-Based to Open-World Text-Guided Approaches: Existing Approaches

-A token-based framework for unified open-world text-guided counting (UPC) is introduced in~\cite{DBLP:conf/aaai/0018C24}.
+\paragraph{UPC} A token-based framework for unified open-world text-guided counting (UPC) is introduced in~\cite{DBLP:conf/aaai/0018C24}.
 Prompts, which may take the form of boxes, points, or text, are first transformed into a unified representation called a prompt mask.
 For box and point prompts, this mask is derived directly from the labeled regions or pixels within the image.
-As in previous methods, image features are extracted using a convolutional neural network (CNN) encoder, and a cross-attention mechanism is applied to determine the similarity between the prompt token and the image features.
-This similarity guides the creation of density features, which are subsequently decoded by a CNN to produce the final density map.
-However, in this work, to improve the model’s robustness, the predicted density map is iteratively refined by treating it as a new prompt mask in successive iterations.
-This iterative process establishes a fixed point, allowing the model to converge to consistent predictions.
-A custom-designed fixed-point loss function, grounded in implicit differentiation, further stabilizes training while optimizing parameters effectively.
-An additional distinctive aspect of this approach is the implementation of a contrastive training strategy.
-This strategy pairs positive samples, which contain objects matching the prompt, with negative samples, which do not.
-By compelling the model to generate accurate density maps for positive samples and zero-density maps for negative samples, this method significantly reduces errors associated with noisy or ambiguous prompts.
+As in previous methods, image features are extracted using a CNN-based encoder, and a cross-attention mechanism is applied to determine the similarity between the prompt token and the image features.
+This similarity guides the creation of density features, which are subsequently decoded by a CNN to produce the final density map. \csname rev1\endcsname{However, in this work, to improve the robustness of the model, the predicted density map is iteratively refined by reusing it as a new prompt mask, leading to convergence toward consistent outputs.
+A fixed-point loss function, based on implicit differentiation, stabilizes training and improves parameter optimization.
+Additionally, a contrastive training strategy is used: positive samples contain objects matching the prompt, while negative ones do not.
+This forces the model to produce accurate density maps for positives and zero-density maps for negatives, reducing errors from noisy or ambiguous prompts.}